altayaydemir/altay-dot-wtf/data/blog/how-do-I-read.md

 Do you remember what those _heroic_ people I bowed at the beginning had in common?

-Good, now it's your turn.
+Good, now it's our turn.
 The most effective internalization happens when we craft tangible things with what we learn.
-Make use of them.
+We have to make use of them.
 There's no other way than taking action.

 A great book would make us want to do something, and there are many out there.